-Do Course Instructor Surveys Matter?
+Do Course Evaluations Matter?

 In short, your course evaluation feedback may be among the most significant contributions you make to the University of Texas during your time as a student.
 As a member of the campus community, we implore you to seize this opportunity to leave this university greater than when you first enrolled.